aws-samples/aws-serverless-workshops/MachineLearning/2_ModelBuilding/README.md

 1. In the outputs tab, copy the **AthenaSelectQuery** value
 1. Open [Amazon Athena](https://console.aws.amazon.com/athena/)
 1. Click **Get Started** if you have not used Athena in this region before.
+1. If you see an alert: *Before you run your first query, you need to set up a query result location in Amazon S3.*
+  1. Click on the link in the alert box
+  1. Provide an S3 bucket location to your data bucket: `s3://YOUR_BUCKET_NAME/athena/`
 1. Paste the value you copied into the **New query 1** section.
 1. Click **Run query**
 1. Wait until the query completes, typically 20-30 seconds.